Android OS privacy settings: Tight level

 2. Tap and hold your finger on the notification that you want to configure;

-4. If you want to completely turn off notifications of this app, tap Turn off notifications;
+4. If you want to completely turn off all notifications from the app, disable Allow notifications.

 Turn on Do Not Disturb